Vietnamese Refugee Dies Despite Transplant from Brother

 May.
 31, 1985

 MAYWOOD, Ill.
-(AP) _ A Vietnamese refugee whose brother traveled from their homeland to provide him with a bone marrow transplant has died 17 days after the act made possible by unprecedented cooperation between the United States and Vietnam.
+(AP) _ A Vietnamese refugee whose brother flew from Ho Chi Minh City to help him with a bone marrow transplant has died 17 days after the act made possible by unprecedented cooperation between the United States and Vietnam.

-Vo Tien Duc, 32, died at Loyola University Medical Center of aplastic anemia, said spokesman Rick Romano.
+Vo Tien Duc, 32, died Thursday at Loyola University Medical Center, hospital officials said.

-He had received bone marrow from his brother, Vo Hoang Van, 18, on May 13, but his condition worsened May 21 and he slipped into a coma late last week, said Romano.
+The transplant was performed May 13 to fight Duc's aplastic anemia, but his condition worsened May 21 and he slipped into a coma late last week, said Loyola spokesman Rick Romano.

-At the time of the transplant, doctors said Duc was suffering from a number of severe complications, including pulmonary infection and gastrointestinal bleeding.
-Physicians put his chances for survival after the transplant at only 30 percent or 40 percent.
+At the time of the transplant, doctors said Duc was suffering from a number of severe complications, including pulmonary infection and gastrointestinal bleeding, and Romano said those complications apparently proved fatal.

-In a rare instance of medical cooperation between the United States and Vietnam, which do not have diplomatic relations, Van was granted a temporary exit visa and flown to Chicago on April 26 from his home in the Mekong Delta.
+In a rare instance of cooperation between the United States and Vietnam, which do not have diplomatic relations, Van was granted a temporary exit visa and flown to Chicago on April 26 from his home in the Mekong Delta.

 The transplant was delayed for several weeks because of Duc's poor condition and the need to make extended compatibility tests on the brothers' tissues.